The Finnish way – charting the path towards carbon-neutrality

 After and along with the export industries, ten other sectors did their roadmaps during 2019-2020.
 These were commerce, food, logistics and transport, agriculture, hospitality, construction, real estate owners and developers, sawmill, bioenergy and textile.

-Typically the roadmaps include a comprehensive overview of the current and target situation, a scenario analysis, means to achieve the target, requirements for the operational environment and other inputs needed.
+The roadmaps have since been updated, but as before, the roadmaps typically include a comprehensive overview of the current and target situation, a scenario analysis, means to achieve the target, requirements for the operational environment, and other inputs needed.
+Sectoral emissions are calculated according to Scope 1 and Scope 2 of the GHG Protocol, and some sectors have also taken steps to measure their Scope 3 emissions and carbon handprint.

 Sharing learnings for inspiration